 Soprano Michelle Johnson, a Grand Prize Winner of the Metropolitan Opera National Council Auditions where she was described as “a clear audience favorite” (New York Times), has been lavished with praise for her “extraordinary breath control and flawless articulation… Her voice is velvety and pliant – a dulcet dream.”
-Upcoming engagements include Miss Johnson’s debut with Opera Tampa in the title role of Verdi’s Aida, a return to Chicago Opera Theater as Zemfira in Aleko, a soloist feature performance with Madison Symphony Orchestra, a debut with Waterbury Symphony for their Holiday Pops and a return to Chautauqua to perform Strauss’ Vier letzte Lieder with Chautauqua Symphony Orchestra.
-During the 2020-2021 season, Ms. Johnson will make her Allentown Symphony, Florentine Opera, Opera on the James and Chamber Orchestra of Philadelphia debuts (COVID 19), returned to Opera Tampa as Leonora in Il trovatore and joined Opera Delaware for a concert of Shakespeare selections.
+Recent engagements include Ms. Johnson’s debut with Opera Tampa in the title role of Verdi’s Aida, a return to Chicago Opera Theater as Zemfira in Aleko, a featured soloist performance with Madison Symphony Orchestra, a debut with Waterbury Symphony for their Holiday Pops and a return to Chautauqua to perform Strauss’ Vier letzte Lieder with Chautauqua Symphony Orchestra.
+During the 2020-2021 season, Ms. Johnson was slated her Allentown Symphony, Florentine Opera, Opera on the James and Chamber Orchestra of Philadelphia debuts (COVID 19), returned to Opera Tampa as Leonora in Il trovatore and joined Opera Delaware for a concert of Shakespeare selections.
 During the 2021-2022 season, Ms. Johnson will make her Chamber Orchestra of Philadelphia debut (rescheduled from 2020) as well as singing Mimi in La bohème with the Columbus Symphony and Florentine Opera.